hertie-data-science-lab/ds01-infra/TODO/_TODO.md

     - then there's modular functionality implementation (& wrappers of the base layer),
     - then there's the orchestrators as top 'wizard' layer

-# Logging
-- [x] set up initial logging script
-- [x] create sym link to reports in opts
-- [ ] add Grafana & Prometheus for logging

-# Save Copy of Configs in Git Repo
-- [x] have a /usr-mirror in git hub repo as well as etc-mirror, for full documentation

 ### Cron
 - [x] implemented some basic scripts, but I don't want them that regular, go back to change regularity & what they are outputting (currently excess info)
 - [x] set up initial crontab